 Over the years, JuD has grown into a socio-religious behemoth with its Islamic education and health service units spread across Punjab and other parts of Pakistan.
-Free education and free medical treatments comprising five hospitals, 200 dispensaries, ambulance services, and 250 schools fuels growing support for JuD's presence and facilitate its legitimacy substantially within the Pakistan.28 is handled by one of more ISI officials.
-For example he named Maj.
-Sameer Ali and Maj.
-Iqbal who took care of him, Brig.
+Free education and free medical treatments comprising five hospitals, 200 dispensaries, ambulance services, and 250 schools fuels growing support for JuD's presence and facilitate its legitimacy substantially within the Pakistan.28 him, Brig.
 Riaz handled Zaki ur Rahman Lakhvi (Chief military commander of LeT).
 Headley also revealed how Maj.
 Iqbal gave him US\$25,000 in cash for his India trip prior to Mumbai attacks.
 See, "Interrogation Report of David Coleman Headley," National Investigation Agency, India.

-Despite international pressure, it appears that at least some elements
+Despite international pressure, it appears that at least some elements of the Pakistani government consider

-26 "Hafiz Saeed helping de-radicalize militants, says official", Dawn/Reuters, April 6 2012.
+26 "Hafiz Saeed helping de-radicalize militants, says official," Dawn/Reuters, April 6 2012.

-27 "JuD, ASWJ activists ask govt. to send troops to Saudi Arabia", $\it The News$, April 4, 2015.
+27 "JuD, ASWJ activists ask govt. to send troops to Saudi Arabia," $\it The News$, April 4, 2015.